SocketDotTech/socket-docs/docs/forwarder-addresses.md

 ![image.png](../static/img/forwarder-addresses.svg)

-## Creating a Forwarder Address for an Existing Onchain Contract
+## Creating a Forwarder Address for an existing onchain contract

 To create a forwarder address, you need to deploy a **forwarder contract** that will handle cross-chain calls for your onchain contract.
 This forwarder contract is created by calling the `deployForwarderContract` function provided by the `IAddressResolver` interface.

-### Using `Deployer` Constructor to Deploy the Forwarder
+### Using the Deployer contract constructor to deploy the Forwarder Address

 When your `Deployer` contract is deployed, the constructor can automatically create a forwarder for your onchain contract.
 Here’s the relevant code from the constructor: